buchio/certifi-system-store-wrapper/README.md

 - I have not checked, but I don't think it will work if it is binaryized with PyInstaller or other software.
 There is a workaround, which will be described after confirmation.
-- We have confirmed that it works only with Python 3.8 or later; it definitely does not work with Python 2, and we do not plan to support it.
-It probably will not work with Python 3.6 or earlier.
+- Requires Python 3.7 or later, but we have confirmed that it works only with Python 3.8 or later.
+  It definitely does not work with Python 2, and we do not plan to support it.
 - Currently only tested on Windows 10, macOS Ventura, and Ubuntu 20.04.
 It is not expected to work well on other platforms.